 At the end of the course students will be invited to give feedback on the course and teaching through a tool called SET or Qualtrics.
 The lecturers and course co-ordinators will consider all feedback.

 Your feedback helps to improve the course and its delivery for all students.

 Each week we will be in contact with you about the activities and learning for the week to come.
 Please do get in touch with us if you have questions or concerns.
 We encourage you to keep up with the schedule for the course, as the assignments do require time to prepare for and complete.

 As well as this course outline, there is a set of general principles that apply to all Speech Science courses.
-There is a document titled “Speech Science General conditions for 700-Level Courses” in the CANVAS SPCHSCI700 site.
+There is a document titled “Speech Science General conditions for 700-Level Courses”.
 This document covers aspects of academic integrity, marking, communication and e-mail.
 Please ensure that you have read this document, as you will be assumed to be familiar with its content.
-Please read this document for all general information about marking and assignment submissions as well as communication with staff and additional support.
+Please read this document for all general information about marking and assignment submissions, as well as communication with staff and additional support.

 The University of Auckland will not tolerate cheating, or assisting others to cheat, and views cheating in coursework as a serious academic offence.
 The work that a student submits for grading must be the student's own work, reflecting their learning.
 Where work from other sources is used, it must be properly acknowledged and referenced.
 This requirement also applies to sources on the internet.
 A student's assessed work may be reviewed against online source material using computerised detection mechanisms.

 Class representatives are students tasked with representing student issues to departments, faculties, and the wider university.
 If you have a complaint about this course, please contact your class rep who will know how to raise it in the right channels.
 See your departmental noticeboard for contact details for your class reps.